S. Truett Cathy: Honors and memberships

 Cathy received numerous honors, including membership in Omicron Delta Kappa (ΟΔΚ), the National Leadership Honor Society.
 He received ΟΔΚ's highest award, the Laurel Crowned Circle Award in 2009.
 He also received the Norman Vincent and Ruth Stafford Peale Humanitarian Award, the Horatio Alger Award, the William E. Simon Prize for Philanthropic Leadership, and the Boy Scouts of America Silver Buffalo Award.
 Cathy was inducted into the Junior Achievement U.S. Business Hall of Fame in 2003.

-He was a member of Pi Kappa Alpha and Delta Sigma Pi fraternities.
+He was a member of the Pi Kappa Alpha and Delta Sigma Pi fraternities.

 In 2007, Forbes magazine ranked Cathy as the 380th richest man in America and the 799th richest man in the world, with an estimated net worth of $1.2 billion.

-President George W. Bush bestowed the President's Call to Service Award on Cathy in 2008.
+President George W. Bush bestowed the President's Call to Service Award on Cathy in April 2008.

 In 2013, he was inducted as a Georgia Trustee.
 The honor is given by the Georgia Historical Society, in conjunction with the Governor of Georgia, to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.